Graduate Certificate Programs

 - Each program will develop its own admission criteria for certificate

-- Acceptance to the graduate certificate program is dependent on student
+- Acceptance into a graduate certificate program is dependent on student

 eligibility and, if required, departmental approval.